rust-gamedev/rust-gamedev.github.io/content/news/052/index.md

 Since years, our readers have asked for a way to subscribe to this newsletter by email.
 This again came up in our [recent survey][survey].
 We're happy to announce that this feature is now available!
-When you visit our [homepage], you can now scroll a bit down and find an email subscription form.
+When you visit our [homepage], you can now scroll down and find an email subscription form.
 We'll send you an email whenever a new post is published, which currently is once per month.

 The emails are currently sent from [gamedev-rs@proton.me](mailto:gamedev-rs@proton.me).